metarank/metarank/doc/features/datetime.md

 ## local_time extractor

-This extractor is useful when you need to parse a local date-time, and get a time-of-day (or something similar) from there to catch a seasonality: maybe visitor behavior is different on morning and in evening?
+This extractor is useful when you need to parse a local date-time and get a time-of-day (or something similar) from there to catch a seasonality: maybe visitor behavior is different on morning and in evening?
 Given the event:
 ```json
 {